The trouble with corsets

 And the plan was set.

 But my planning sucks.
-My wonderful idea was for a reclining pose, like the lovely woman in the Boux Ad above.
-Easy peasy, huh?
+My wonderful idea was for a reclining pose, like the lovely woman in the Boux Avenue ad.
+Easy peasy, right?
 I’d wear the corset, some stockings, heels, panties.
-PERFECT.
+Perfect!

 But it’s a rush job.
 I wanted the sun, and that made time a limited quantity.
 I had to go, go, go, like I was racing against Dracula rising.
 Make-up?
 Who needs it?
 Hair?
 That’s what buns are for.
 I’m rolling, then… the corset.

-It’s already washed – yay me – and waiting.
+It’s already washed – yay, me! – and waiting.
 But it has those little garter strap thingies (a technical term), and they were all tangled together on the hanger in a Gordian knot.
-I managed that, but then there was the actual corset.
+I finally managed the untangling, but then there was the actual corset.
 It needed ironing.
 How do you iron a corset?
 It didn’t matter, because the sun was going down.
 I was losing my natural light.
 I didn’t have time to worry about it.

 So, all I need to do is throw on the corset, right?
 Well…